 KTM Rail Pass (International Passport, other than Singapore)

 Passengers 60 and above 50% Any photo ID will be acceptable.
 Updated: Only a Malaysian MyKad is accepted.

 Disabled Passengers 50% An appropriate card with identifies your status.

 Getting from Butterworth to George Town

-As the Butterworth station is over the Penang Strait from the island of Penang where George Town is located, you will need to catch the ferry to reach the island.
+Butterworth station is across the Penang Strait from George Town, on the island of Penang, so you will need to catch the ferry.
 This seems to be quite easy, although it is a few minutes walk to the ferry terminal, under cover.
-The Butterworth Station is new and there is a lift which you can use to reach the lower floor where the walkway is located.
-However, you need to negotiate two sets of steps before you reach the section where there are wheelchairs and a buggy to help those with mobility issues.
+The Butterworth Station is new and there is a lift which you can use to reach the walkway on the lower floor.
+However, you need to negotiate two sets of steps before you reach wheelchairs and a buggy.
 Although we looked for ramps or a lift, we could find none.

 Once you reach the Ferry terminal, you exchange notes for coins, as coins in the entry slots.
 The journey costs RM1.20 for adults and 60sen for children.
 There is no charge between George Town and Butterworth.

 There are two types of ferry, which run at intervals of about half an hour.
-Both take cars on the lower deck, but some have exclusively foot passengers above and the other type has a mix of cars and foot passengers.
+Both carry cars on the lower deck, the upper deck is reserved for foot passengers or mixed car /foot traffic.
 Those with mixed traffic take on the cars first before allowing ‘walkers’ to board.
 The ‘mixed’ ferry also has a small snack bar.
 See the photos below.